Aviary

 tool

-Result of tool run in the environment
+Result of a tool run in the environment

-Message
+The Message

-is extended in ToolRequestMessage
+class is extended in ToolRequestMessage

 and ToolResponseMessage